 Take a picture and post it on my Facebook page and show me what you’ve created.

-Hints to personalize the mittens for gift giving
+Hints to personalize the mittens for gift-giving

 I omitted the decorations on Mr. Joybilee’s work mittens because I was in a hurry to have them ready before night chores.
-However you could decorate the outside with needle felting, applique, embroidery, or patchwork if you wanted to.
+However, you could decorate the outside with needle felting, applique, embroidery, or patchwork if you wanted to.
 If this is your plan, do the applique, embroidery, or patchwork before you sew them together.

 Hint: If you are making these for a child or a woman, you can needle felt hearts or pictures on the outside piece of the mitten after sewing together.
 It may seem easier to do this before sewing together but needle felting will draw in the wool and make the outside of the mitten smaller than the palm piece.
-You could also needle felt the felted sweater before cutting out the mittens, to ensure that the front and back are exactly the same size.
+You could also needle felt the felted sweater before cutting out the mittens, to ensure that the front and back are exactly the same sizes.

 After making a pair of these and seeing how easy they came together, I’m getting excited to make a few more decorative ones for Christmas gifts.